MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockComponentRegistry.md

 author: jakeshirley
 ms.author: jashir
 ms.service: minecraft-bedrock-edition
-title: minecraft/server.BlockTypeRegistry Class
+title: minecraft/server.BlockComponentRegistry Class
-description: Contents of the @minecraft/server.BlockTypeRegistry class.
+description: Contents of the @minecraft/server.BlockComponentRegistry class.
 monikerRange: "=minecraft-bedrock-experimental"
 ---
-# BlockTypeRegistry Class
+# BlockComponentRegistry Class

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

-Provides the functionality for registering custom components for blocks.

 ## Methods
 - [registerCustomComponent](#registercustomcomponent)